luomus/laji-form/README.md

 # README #

-This is a React module, that can be installed as a npm dependency and bolted to DOM with few lines.
+LajiForm is a React module, that can be installed as a npm dependency.
+LajiForm is a wrapper for [react-jsonschema-form](https://github.com/mozilla-services/react-jsonschema-form).

 # Installing #